 You accept a child for who they are, but you do not accept (or gloss over) that it is okay for them to misbehave or to do substandard work.
 Accepting such work sends the wrong message – a message that you don’t really believe they can do any better.

-The two essential elements of high-performance, teacher student relationships are care and pressure.
+The two essential elements of high-performance, teacher student relationships are care and expectation.

 While some people see these as polar opposites, this is not the case.

-Effective teachers care about their kids, while also pressing them to do well.
+Effective teachers care about their kids, while also expect them to do well.

 As teachers can show high or low amounts of care, as well as high or low amounts of press, teachers can relate to students in four distinctly different ways.

 On any given day, a teacher may display behaviours from each of the four styles – and sometimes the situation warrants such flexibility.
 Despite this, when you look at their typical ways of interacting with students over time, different teachers exhibit different relational styles.